Birds of the California Delta

 Early Monday morning, on the 16th of October, 2023 I had the privilege of photographing Sandhill Cranes at the Woodbridge Ecological Reserve in Lodi, CA. This was actually the second time I have been at the reserve at sunrise to capture their beauty on the freshwater marsh.
 They are magical.

-I also got a chance to photograph other birds as well, including a Barred Rock Rooster, Black Phoebes, Song Sparrows and a variety of migrating geese and ducks.
+I also got a chance to photograph other birds as well, including a Barred Rock Rooster, Black Phoebes, Mockingbirds, Song Sparrows and a variety of migrating geese and ducks.
 It is an amazing place for photography, both early in the morning and at dusk.
 A must see indeed.
 I'll be heading back later this month and in November as well.

 Great Egret taking flight at McNabney Marsh, with Snowy egrets below.
 The Great Egret is a long-legged wading bird with a long S-curved neck and dagger-like bill.
 They are extremely patient and persistent when hunting for fish and small rodents.
 The wing-span of an adult is between 51.6 - 57.1 inches.